mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 ### Dask.delayed

-So lets go ahead and run the data ingestion job described with Dask.
+So let's go ahead and run the data ingestion job described with Dask.

 We craft some fake functions to simulate actual work: